 - With Great Power Comes Great Insanity: In Modern Warfare 3, Yuri paraphrases this word for word when describing Makarov's rapid ascent up the ranks.

 - You Have Outlived Your Usefulness: Once he's no longer useful to Shepherd, the General tries to kill him.
 Makarov survives and continues on to inflict even greater tragedy.

-- Might be a subversion, Modern Warfare 3 clearly shows he had to have had some major plans going on in the background and that he may have been doing this to Shepherd.
-If the infamous safehouse level is compared to his actions in 3 then its likely that Makarov was at least feeding false information to Shepherd's intelligence assets and probably was intending to kill Shepherd anyway, sending Price and Soap was probably just seizing an opportunity.
+- Might be a subversion, Modern Warfare 3 clearly shows he had to have had some major plans going on in the background and that he may actually have been doing this to Shepherd.
+If the infamous safehouse level is compared to his actions in 3, then it's likely that Makarov was at least feeding false information to Shepherd's intelligence assets and probably was intending to kill Shepherd anyway — sending Price and Soap to do it was probably just seizing an opportunity.